 - Timing of measurements: All studies considered in the review were published before February 2008

 - Dependent variables: FFQs were considered the most advantageous measures of fast-food consumption

-- Independent variables: Repeat measures of height and weight were considered the most advantageous measures weight gain or obese
+- Independent variables: Repeat measures of height and weight were considered the most advantageous measures weight gain or obesity

 - Control variables: Not applicable.